vam-community/vam-party/USAGE.md

 ### `upgrade`

-Scans for scenes referencing scripts that are available in the registry, and use them instead.
+Scans for scenes referencing scripts that are available in the registry, and use them instead:

     > party upgrade

+Update a specific scene (and all scripts it uses) or script (and all scenes referencing it):

+    > party upgrade Saves\Scripts\Some Script.cs

+Update a specific package (and all scenes referencing it):

+    > party upgrade my-package

 Since this can affect lots of files, you might want to make a dry run first, see what the script will do: